 Like all good things, there’s a downside to using ISO to getting yourself out of a low light situation.
 The higher the ISO number you use such as 6400, the more digital noise you’ll see in your pictures.
 This noise looks a little like grain.

 When you change the ISO to a higher number, the other settings on your camera change, for example, your shutter speed can become faster.
 So it can be useful in low light to make your camera sensor more sensitive to the light but remember you start to compromise on image quality the higher the settings get.

 Some DSLR have an ISO button on the main body.
 With others, you’ll need to access the ISO through the camera settings menu.
 If you’re unsure on how to use yours refer to your manual.
 If you want your image quality to be high you’ll need to select a setting around 100, 400, 600, 800.
 However, remember you’ll need more light when using these settings.
 At the other end of the scales, if you’re shooting in less light, select a higher number such as 6400, 12500.
-But remember you’ll get digital noise with this settings.
+But remember you’ll get digital noise with these settings.